-The RSUs are time based with one-third vesting each year over a three-year period.
+The RSUs are time based with one-third vesting each year over athree-year period.
 For the year ended December 31, 2023, the Company recognized \$6.7 million of compensation expense associated with these awards, compared to \$5.9 million and \$4.3 million for the years ended December 31, 2022, and 2021, respectively, within compensation and benefits expense on the consolidated statements of income.
 As of December 31, 2023, \$5.3 million of total unrecognized compensation cost for awards of RSUs will be recognized over the grants' remaining weighted average vesting period of 0.8 years.

-Awards of PSUs have three-year cliff vesting, with the number of performance-based stock units vesting at the end of the three-year period based upon the Company's performance with respect to metrics set in the applicable award agreements.
+Awards of PSUs have three-year cliff vesting, with the number of performance-based stock units vesting at the end of thethree-year period based upon the Company's performance with respect to metrics set in the applicable award agreements.
 Between 0% and 200% of the target number of units granted in early 2021 and 2022 may vest at the end of their respective performance periods based (i) 50% against the predetermined internal Company performance goal for "core" return on average equity, or "core" ROAE and (ii) 50% against the Company's performance ranking for "core" ROAE among a peer group of commercial mortgage REIT companies.
-Between 0% and 200% of the target number of units granted in March 2023 may vest at the end of the performance period based (i) 25% against the predetermined internal Company performance goal "run-rate" ROAE, (ii) 25% against the Company's performance ranking for "run-rate" ROAE among a peer group of commercial mortgage REIT companies, (iii) 25% against the predetermined internal Company performance goal for change in book value per share, and (iv) 25% against the Company's performance ranking for change in book value per share among a peer group of commercial mortgage REIT companies.
+Between0% and 200% of the target number of units granted in March 2023 may vest at the end of the performance period based (i) 25% against the predetermined internal Company performance goal "run-rate" ROAE, (ii) 25% against the Company's performance ranking for "run-rate" ROAE among a peer group of commercial mortgage REIT companies, (iii)25% against the predetermined internal Company performance goal for change in book value per share among a peer group of commercial mortgage REIT companies, (iii)25% against the predetermined internal Company performance goal for change in book value per share among a peer group of commercial mortgage REIT companies, (iii)25% against the Company's performance goal for change in book value per share among a peer group of commercial mortgage REIT companies, "run-rate" ROAE and change in book value per share among a peer group of commercial mortgage REIT companies.
 The commercial mortgage REIT peer group used to measure relative "core" ROAE, "run-rate" ROAE and change in book value per share includes publicly traded commercial mortgage REITs, which the